danceyoung/goslayer/README.md

 • followed by Package-Oriented-Design guideline
 link: https://github.com/danceyoung/goslayer

-Please enter your project name: goappPlease choose a web framework, (1) use gin, (2) use handler buildin: 1
+Please enter your project name: goapp
+Please choose a web framework,
+(1) use gin, (2) use handler buildin: 1

 Creating your go project with GIN